f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 Make sure that VTK has been built with *OpenImageDenoise* support (`VTKOSPRAY_ENABLE_DENOISER` option).

+> My model shows up all wrong, with inverted surfaces everywhere.

+Your data probably contains some translucent data for some reason, turn on translucency support by pressing `P` or using the `-p` command line option.

 ## Linux

 > I have a link error related to `stdc++fs` not found.